HDFGroup/vol-async/docs/source/gettingstarted.rst

     export HDF5_ASYNC_MAX_MEM_MB=max_total_async_vol_memory_allocation_in_mb

-6. (Optional) Include the header file if async VOL API is used (see Async VOL APIs section)
+6. (Optional) Include the header file if async VOL internal API is used (see Async VOL APIs section) This is rarely needed by an application.

 .. code-block::